-APPROVALS

-CITY OF SANDY FILE NO. 21-012 SUB/FSH/TREE HOOD VIEW HEIGHTS SUBDIVISION APPROVED THIS 14th DAY OF AUGUST BY: 14th DAY OF AUGUST BY: 14th DAY OF AUGUST .
-2023 BY: CITY OF SANDY DEVELOPMENT SERVICES DIRECTOR lale K HH BY:

-APPROVED THIS 19TH DAY OF AUGUST 2023.
-Alla BY: CITY OF SANDY
+APPROVALS CITY OF SANDY FILE NO. 21-012 SUB/FSH/TREE APPROVED THIS 14+h DAY OF AUGUST 2023 BY: CITY OF SANDY DEVELOPMENT SERVICES DIRECTOR APPROVED THIS 1974 DAY OF AUGUST 2023.
+BY: CITY OF SANDY CITY ENGINEER

-APPROVED THIS DAY OF 2023.

-CLACKAMAS COUNTY SURVEYOR; AND CLACKAMAS COUNTY BOARD OF COMMISSIONERS DELEGATE PER COUNTY CODE 11.02
+APPROVED THIS LTD DAY OF SETTEMBER.
+2025.
+BY: CLACKAMAS COUNTY SURVEYOR; AND CLACKAMAS COUNTY BOARD OF COMMISSIONERS DELEGATE PER COUNTY CODE 11.02

 ALL TAXES, FEES, ASSESSMENTS AND OTHER CHARGES AS PROVIDED BY O.R.S.
-92.095 HAVE BEEN PAID THROUGH

-JUNE 30 2024

-APPROVED THIS 6TH DAY OF SEPTEMBER 2023.

-CLACKAMAS COUNTY ASSESSOR & TAX COLLECTOR
+92.095 HAVE BEEN PAID THROUGH JUNE 30, 20 24 APPROVED THIS OT DAY OF SEPTEMBER 2023.
+CLACKAMAS COUNTY ASSESSOR & TAX COLLECTOR BY: DEPUTY

-BY: DEPUTY

-STATE OF OREGON 5.5.
+STATE OF OREGON 5.9.

-COUNTY OF CLACKAMAS I DO HEREBY CERTIFY THAT THE ATTACHED PLAT WAS RECEIVED DAY OF September 2023.
+COUNTY OF CLACKAMAS

+I DO HEREBY CERTIFY THAT THE ATTACHED PLAT WAS RECEIVED FOR RECORD ON THE
-AT 11:03 O'CLOCK AM.

-AS PLAT NO. 4714
+AS PLAT NO. 47/4

-DOCUMENT NO. 2023-032240 CATHERINE MCMULLEN, CLACKAMAS COUNTY CLERK
+DOCUMENT NO. 2023-032240

+CATHERINE McMULLEN, CLACKAMAS COUNTY CLERK

-BY: Melissa Jayloz
+BY: Melissa DEPUTY Daylor